Bergvca/bergvca.github.io/_posts/2020-01-02-string-grouper.md

 explained a process of finding similar strings using **tf-idf** and the **cosine similarity**.

 The process however leaves you with a long list of similar strings, whereas in my experience you often want a one-to-one mapping of an original string to a new string.
-In other words you want to *group* similar strings together, and pick one single string as the identifier for each group.
+In other words, you want to *group* similar strings together, and pick one single string as the identifier for each group.
 To solve this I've created a small module called: ***[string_grouper](https://github.com/Bergvca/string_grouper)***.